Skip to main content

 Transparent Verification

-// Smart contract for supply chain tracking (simplified)
+// Simplified supply chain tracking smart contract

 contract SupplyChainTracker {